 Step 1: Pomona offers an active Fulbright advising program during the summer, which will be initiated by the preliminary application form.
 All applicants must submit a preliminary application over email by July 1st, using the document below.

 Step 2: After submitting your preliminary application, please register on the Fulbright website by starting an Embark Online Application.

 Step 3: Decide where you would like to affiliate (Full Grants only) and whom you will ask to write your references as early as possible.
 Please send this page to your recommenders.
-Your recommenders will need to email me their letters by September 22 and upload them to Embark by October 7.
+Your recommenders will need to upload their letters to Embark by September 21.

 Step 4: Work with the Fulbright advisors to write and revise your Statement of Grant Purpose and Personal Statement.
 Stay tuned for workshops in September that will feature presentations, peer review, and time for writing and revising.

 Step 5: By September 21, complete your application on Embark and hit "submit."
 Make sure you upload your transcript (unofficial is fine!), two essays, letter of affiliation (Full Grant only), and language self-assessment form (if applicable).
 We will share this application with your interview committee and then "unsubmit" it so that you can make revisions.